 STDs are not just a national threat to human life but a global one.

-course, this leads one to wonder if at-home STD testing kits are reliable as the tests done in the clinics.
+Of course, this leads one to wonder if at-home STD testing kits are reliable as the tests done in the clinics.

 Anybody who uses these tests are raving about the confidentiality including sex workers, small-town residents, LGBTQIA community members and sexually-active teenagers.

-This is a huge relief to those who don’t have time to sit in a
+Besides one’s privacy, the test is convenient – taking minutes to order.
+Once the kit arrives, you provide a sample and send the kit back.
+This is a huge relief to those who don’t have time to sit in a doctor’s office.

 Many health experts say at-home STD testing is very reliable with outstanding accuracy rates compared to the tests that doctors and clinics use if a person were to get tested in person.
 Of course, it’s best to order an at-home testing kit from a reliable company, as there are many of them out there.
 You want a company that uses only FDA approved testing techniques.